 This is an exciting opportunity to participate in a new area of research and in the process collaborate with our Hub partners (see www.tas.ac.uk).
 There will also be the opportunity to shape and engage in focused and agile multidisciplinary projects in the different research streams of the TAS Hub.
 They will be highly experienced in autonomous systems and formal methods or human computer interaction, as well as have a strong publication record in related areas.

-The research will have a substantial multidisciplinary Page 3 of 5 Version 28.07.2021 ambition, but a PhD in computer science, mathematics or engineering is essential.
+The research will have a substantial multidisciplinary ambition, but a PhD in computer science, mathematics or engineering is essential.
 Our staff and students come from all over the world and the Department is proud of its friendly and inclusive culture.
 Diversity is positively encouraged with a number of family-friendly policies, including the operation of a core hours policy, the right to apply for flexible working and support for staff returning from periods of extended absence, for example maternity leave.

 The Department of Informatics is committed to ensuring an inclusive interview process and will reimburse up to £250 towards any additional care costs (for a dependent child or adult) incurred as a result of attending an interview for this position.
 For further information about the Department of Informatics at King’s, please see https://nms.kcl.ac.uk/luc.moreau/informatics/overview.pdf.

-This post will be offered on an a fixed-term contract until 30 May 2024.
+This post will be offered on a fixed-term contract for 16 months.